 This article will discuss Arizona Market as an example of what is wrong with the type of politico-economic engineering which takes place in early phases of post conflict reconstruction.
 In particular, it will, in Part I, examine the creation of Arizona Market, exploring the intents of the various actors (or non-actors) involved.
 Part II will look at what went on in Arizona Market and how its evolution was affected by the local, regional, national and international politics playing out in the area.
 Part III will examine the negative impacts of those activities on women in particular, and use Arizona Market to illustrate the disregard for gender and women in the peacemaking, peacebuilding and reconstruction processes in Bosnia and Herzegovina.
 It will also look more deeply at the effects of neoliberal policies, of which Arizona Market was one, albeit an informal one, on women.
 Part IV will conclude with some observations, including the problems inherent in having the wrong people making economic and legal decisions simply because they are in place during the peacebuilding process.
 It will also question the soundness of the current post conflict reconstruction practices which assume that capitalism is a necessary and inherent component of democratization, human rights and the re-establishment of the rule of law, and will reveal some of the negative effects on women inherent in those policies.

-Keywords: post conflict reconstruction, human rights, gender, democratization, neoliberalism, post-colonialism
+Keywords: human trafficking, post conflict reconstruction, gender, neoliberalism,

 Suggested Citation: Suggested Citation